Exports¶

 VPR scores must be less than or equal to the specified value.

-• cidr_range (str, optional) – Restrict the export to only vulns assigned to assets within the CIDR range specified.
+ipv4s (list[str], optional) – Restrict the export to only vulns assigned to assets with specific ip-addresses.

-• num_assets (int, optional) – As findings are grouped by asset, how many assets’s findings should exist within each data chunk?
-If left unspecified the default is 500.
+num_assets (int, optional) – As findings are grouped by asset, how many assets’ findings should exist within each data chunk?
+If left unspecified the default is

-• uuid (str, optional) – A predefined export UUID to use for generating an ExportIterator.
-Using this parameter will ignore all of the filter arguments.
+.uuid (str, optional) – A predefined export UUID to use for generating an ExportIterator.
+Using this parameter will ignore all the filter arguments.

 Examples